 In another recent case, our client, a Florida musician, drove to New York as part of a multi-state tour.
 Almost a year before he drove to New York, he had placed a firearm in his glove compartment.
 Police recovered it during a routine traffic stop.
 He did not alert police to its presence.
 He told the police that he did not consciously think about the presence of the gun at any time during his trip.
 Other than the recovery of the firearm in Queens, there was no evidence which supported prosecutors' contention that he knowingly brought it to New York.
 The Queens District Attorney's Office demanded a 2 year prison sentence.
 The innocent client rejected the offer and instead testified on his own behalf before a grand jury, where he truthfully described his lack of knowledge about the firearm's presence with him in New York.
 The grand jury credited his testimony and properly dismissed all criminal charges against the client.

 The successful defense of unlawful possession of firearm charges in New York requires zealous advocacy from experienced and skilled counsel capable of analyzing all of the facts and circumstances before advising clients on how best to proceed during an intense and stressful, life-altering situation.
 Effective counsel must proceed with constant awareness of the consequences of each action taken in order to increase the probability of a favorable outcome.
 A person may have a complete defense which should result in the dismissal of all charges or he may have compelling mitigating circumstances which should also result in a favorable outcome.

 Former NYC Prosecutor Fighting For You

-free consultation for all criminal cases.
+We offer a free consultation for all criminal cases.